calphool/M4ToVGA/README.md

 ## Status

+**2021, April 18**

+A few updates.
+First, I bought a Nandland Go board because I like how the designer (Russell) has put together a lot of training material.
+I am thinking of going through his training projects to pick up tips / tricks.
+No intent to convert the MXToVGA projects away from Altera, but I sure would like to get a more solid understanding of how hardware engieners like Russell build rock solid projects.
+Oh, I also updated all the code in this repo to use Russell's naming standard.
+He's right, it makes the code easier to understand.

+As you may have figured out, I have bifurcated the project into three separate repositories (M4ToVGA, M2ToVGA, and M3ToVGA).
+M4ToVGA and M3ToVGA are known to be working.
+M2ToVGA is *close* to working, but seems to still exhibit some jitter.
+I am waiting to borrow an M2 from someone in order to work out what exactly is going on.
+Since the fix for the M3ToVGA from the M4ToVGA base code was to add another flip flop in the video input chain, I have little doubt that there is something similar going on somewhere, in the M2ToVGA code, but the trick is finding it, and that takes a degree of trial and error.
+Once I get three separate repos that work (and thus can ship a working board for all three systems), I will probably spend some time figuring out how I can merge the code bases.
+They're *very* similar, so it seems reasonable that they could be merged, which would be easier to maintain.
+I also just bought some LM1881 sync splitter chips, and so I'll be embarking on an effort to figure out if it's possible to build a
+VGA adapter for the Model 1 that does not require modifying the system.
+In theory, if I can get the signals split out, then the exercise becomes similar to the MXToVGA projects.
+It would be nice to build it so that it doesn't need an external power source, and I think there's a +5V signal available in the video DIN, but I'm not sure how much current can be drawn from it.

 **2021, February 20**

 Updated the M4ToVGA code to get rid of the top and bottom line.
 Now it has a temporary logo that disappears after 10 seconds.